AntoinePepin6/Ontario-Geographers-Project/README.md

 #### Forest Notebooks
 `Forest Data 1 Geotiff to CSV.ipynb` Notebook that takes in geotiff files and uses [rasterio](https://rasterio.readthedocs.io/en/stable/api/rasterio.io.html) module to output the data in csv format<br>
 `Forest Data 2 Create DataFrames.ipynb` Notebook that takes in the raw .csv files from raste rand compiles them into usefull DataFrames<br>
-`Forest Data 3 Merge with Forest and Approximate Age_Vol.ipyng` Also acts as as merging notebook, primarly focuses on the apporximation of age and volume for each year_month
+`Forest Data 3 Merge with Forest and Approximate Age_Vol.ipyng` Also acts as as merging notebook, primarly focuses on the apporximation of age and volume for each year_month<br>
+`Forest Data 4 Mergin Approximations.ipynb` Notrebook that takes in all the approximation and inforamtion and generates a single DataFrame for each year_month<br>
 #### Fire Notebooks
+`Fire + Forests_Merged_Final.ipynb` Notebook that takes in fire point data and merges the coordinate grid from Forest Data 2 to it.
+Then the point fire information is merged back in Forest Data 3<br>
 #### Climate Notebooks
+`Climate Data 1 Download CSV.ipynb` Notebook that scraps json code from the [climate data server](https://dd.weather.gc.ca/climate/) and dowloads based on filtered years and location<br>
+`Climate Data 2 Concat and Clean.ipynb` Notebook that cleans and concats all the climate files into one DataFrame to merge on in Nearest Station<br>
+`Climate Data 3 Visuals.ipynb` Notebook that creates visuals for climate data<br>
 #### Vizualization
+`Visulization.ipynb` Notebook that creates .png snapshots for different metrics for each year_month based on the final dataframes from `Merging Approximations.ipynb`<br>
+`Video Viz` Notebook that uses [imageio](https://imageio.readthedocs.io/en/stable/) module to generate videos from many .png frames
 #### Merging Notebooks

+#### Machine Learning